 Mongolia says Rio Tinto agrees to write off country's Oyu Tolgoi debts

+A Rio Tinto spokesman said in a statement the offer made to Mongolia "aims to reset the relationship and allow all parties to move forward together", without providing details of the debt writedown offer.

+"The offer reflects months of discussion between Rio Tinto, TRQ (subsidiary Turquoise Hill Resources TRQ.TO) and the Government of Mongolia to understand the Government's issues and priorities, deliver greater economic value to Mongolia and build a stronger partnership for a prosperous future for all.”

-(Reporting by Anand Tumurtogoo; Writing by David Stanway; Editing by Christopher Cushing)
+(Reporting by Anand Tumurtogoo; Additional reporting by Sonali Paul in Melbourne; Writing by David Stanway; Editing by Christopher Cushing and Lincoln Feast.)

 ((david.stanway@thomsonreuters.com; +86 21 2083 0066;))